 11 November 2015 | 3 mins

-Stamp collecting shares a similarly rich history.
+Stamp collecting also has a rich and fascinating history.
 Behind every stamp is a great story.
 Stamps tell us about current and historical events as well as the world around us.
-Over the years, changes in the postal service and stamp design have mirrored the way society has changed.
-Stamps are part of this unfolding story, and this is why stamp collecting has always been, and remains, one of the most popular hobbies in the world.
+Over the years, changes in the postal service and stamp design have mirrored the way society has evolved.
+Stamps are part of this unfolding story, which is why stamp collecting has always been, and remains, one of the most popular hobbies in the world.

 Whether you're drawn to coins, stamps, or both, collecting offers a rewarding journey of discovery, learning and connection.
-Here is your go-to guide – from starting, growing and storing your collection, to seeking support along the way.
+This guide will take you through every step, from starting and growing to storing your collection and finding support along the way.

 There are two ways to start your collection: